whatmakeart/whatmakeart.github.io/content/3d-modeling/blender/hdri-background-blender.md

 ## How to Add an HDRI Background Environment in Blender

-HDRIs are a great way to add a photorealistic look to your renders, and they can also be used to create interesting lighting effects.
+HDRIs are a great way to add a photorealistic look to your [Blender](./blender.md) renders, and they can also be used to create interesting lighting effects.
 Start by creating a new scene and adding a cube to the scene.
-Then, we will add an HDRI to the background using the World settings.
+Then, add an HDRI to the background using the World settings.

 ## Instructions